pip-services/pip-services-docs/content/en/node/kafka/queues/kafka_message_queue.md

 ### Constructors
-Creates a new instance of the persistence component.
+Creates a new instance of the message queue.

 > `public` constructor(name?: string)

 - **name**: string - (optional) a queue name.

-### Fields

 ### Fields